-The arch on the inner side is elegantly wrought below its spring with two compartments of trefoil headed pannelling, one above the other, surmounted by a narrow band of quatre-foils.
-On the right side of this arch is a flat-headed door, which seems to have been formerly a window, as there is a corresponding one on the other side now filled up, and recently hidden from the view by the erection of a shed for a fire-engine, whose red brick walls and tiled roof ill accord with the grey walls of the venerable building to which it is annexed.
+The arch on the inner side is elegantly wrought below its spring with two compartments of trefoil-headed pannelling, one above the other, surmounted by a narrow band of quatre-foils.
+On the right side of this arch is a flat-headed door, which seems to have been formerly a window, as there is a corresponding one on the other side now filled up.
+This building has undergone considerable repairs within the last few years.

-The four corbels from which the groined roof of the gateway springs, are well worth notice.
+The four corbels from which the groined roof of the gate-way springs, are well worth notice.
 They represent four figures in a sitting posture.
 Two of them are delineated in Plate VIII.
 On one side are two ecclesiastics, with the monk's cowl and habit, and one of them has an instrument something like a bagpipe under his arm.
 On the other side is a king and a warrior, the former is crowned, and in chain armour; the other bears a shield, on which may still be traced the device of a dagger: but all are much defaced, as well as the bosses upon the intersections of the groining, which are large, and seem to have been well wrought.

 From this fine gateway we proceed to the grand western entrance of the ancient Priory Church.
 (See Plate III.)
-It is profusely decorated, and is an exquisite specimen of the architecture of Henry the Seventh's time: excepting, however, the north-western tower, which we have before observed, belongs to a much earlier period.
+It is profusely decorated, and is an exquisite specimen of the architecture of Henry the Seventh's time: excepting, however, the north-western tower, which we have before observed belongs to a much earlier period.
 On either side of the great west door is a range of six niches with brackets for the statues, ornamented with angel heads.
 These niches are three feet high, and the elegant crocketed canopies with which they are surmounted rise to the same height.
-Above the door within the ogee canopy, which rises over it, and is like the niches ornamented with crockets, is another niche.
-The design of the whole seems to have corresponded with that of the high altar screen, which contained statues of Christ and the twelve Apostles, at the Assumption of the Virgin.
+Above the door, within the ogee canopy, which rises over it, and is like the niches ornamented with crockets, is another niche. design of the whole seems to have corresponded with that of the high altar screen, which contained statues of Christ and the twelve Apostles, at the Assumption of the Virgin.
 Here, however, the niche over the door was most likely occupied by the Virgin and Child.
-There are also two other niches placed rather singularly, so as to interrupt the perpendicular mouldings of the great door on each side, they might be intended for stoups, or holy water-basins; but in their present mutilated condition it is difficult to determine.
-Niches similar to the six on each side the great door are continued round the immense buttresses, which flank the west window; but the brackets of these are plain, and the canopied heads of the niches on the face of the buttress are of a pattern diverse from the others.
-The wall below the window and the entire surface of the buttresses is richly pannelled throughout, and the base-mouldings are extremely bold, and well executed.
+There are also two other niches, placed rather singularly, so as to interrupt the perpendicular mouldings of the great door on each side; they might be intended for stoups, or holy-water basins, but in their present mutilated condition it is difficult to determine.
+Niches similar to the six on each side the great door are continued round the immense buttresses which flank the west window; but the brackets of these are plain, and the canopied heads of the niches on the face of the buttress are of a pattern diverse from the others.
+The wall below the window and the entire surface of the buttresses is richly pannelled throughout, and the base-mouldings are extremely bold and well executed.
 The foliage of the ornamental borders within the arch of the great door is uncommonly elegant, although sadly mutilated.
-There are three patterns, one of oak leaves and acorns; another of olive leaves and berries; a third of figleaves .- and the capitals of the side shafts are blended into one broad border of vine leaves.
+There are three patterns: one of oak leaves and acorns; another of olive leaves and berries; a third of vine leaves and grapes; and the capitals of the side shafts are blended into one broad border of vine leaves.